spec-framework/documentation/output/book.md

 If a user interface needs a varying number of subwidgets, the amount of which cannot be established at compilation time, then another approach is needed\.
 In this scenario,
 `DynamicComposableModel` is the model that needs to be subclassed, as this class provides support for the required kind of dynamic behavior\.
+Amongst others, this class adds the method `assign:to:`, which takes a model instance as a first argument, and a unique symbol as a second argument\.

+    Note: For Ben: explain when assign:to: is used.

 When using